hazelgrove/hazelnut-dynamics-agda/README.md

   this definition practical.
 - [core.agda](core.agda) gives the definitions of all the grammars and judgements in the order presented in the paper as types and metafunctions in Agda.
-It also includes the definition of some judgements that are used implicitly in on-paper notation but need to be made explicit in the mechanization.
+It also includes the definition of the judgements that are used implicitly on paper but need to be made explicit in a mechanization.

 ## Structural Properties

 - [contraction.agda](contraction.agda) argues that contexts are the same up to contraction, and therefore that every judgement that uses them enjoys the contraction property.
+Note that this proof is given for any sort of context, so it establishes contraction in both the type and hole contexts for those judgements that have both.
 - [exchange.agda](exchange.agda) argues that contexts are the same up to exchange, and therefore that every judgement that uses the enjoys the exchange property.
+As above, this proof establishes exchange in both the type and hole contexts for those jugements that have both.
 - [weakening.agda](weakening.agda) argues the weakening properties for those judgements where we needed it in the other proofs.
 This is not every weakening property for every judgement, and indeed some of them _do